rust-lang/lang-team/src/design_notes/general_coroutines.md

     - Used by [eRFC-2033][1]
   - Magic mutation: `let before = arg; yield output; let after = arg;`
     - Used by [RFC-2781][2] and [MCP-49][3]
-- Many people have a strong gut preference for yield expressions but they tend to fall apart, grow in complexity, and become ever more surprising when you look into them further.
+- Many people have a strong gut preference for yield expressions.
+  - In simple cases, Rust generally prefers to produce values as output from expressions rather than by mutation of state ⇒ yield expressions *feel* more Rusty.
   - I think it might be a bit like the `.await` bikeshed?
 People didn't *feel* like `.await` was correct but it turned out to be well-justified.
+  - Justification ⇒ in addition to reasons below, holding references to past resume args is rare, often a logic error.
+Rust can use mutation checks to catch and give feedback.
 - "Magic mutation" is a bit of a misnomer.
 The resume arguments are *not being mutated.* The argument bindings are simply being reassigned across yields.
   - In a sense, argument bindings are reassigned in the exact same way across